Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Trans-series from exact WKB

 For $\Im \, \hbar < 0$, we have $2[\mcalB]_-$ contributing to the trans-series, which leads to

 Both results are the same, indicating that there are no ambiguities, and the imaginary sign is fully consistent with the anti-resonance behavior of the quantum system.

-In the same manner as the resonance case, we can deduce the remaining contributions, which we do not discuss here because the procedure is the same as the one for the resonance case.
+In the same manner with the resonance case, the remaining contributions can be deduced.
+We do not purse this discussion here because the procedure is the same.
 As a result, the median-summed non-perturbative part of the anti-resonance case becomes

 \paragraph{\underline{Remark}:}As expected, the median summed trans-series solutions for resonance and anti-resonance cases are complex conjugate of each other:

 The trans-series before the summation, on the other hand, are related via complex conjugation as